 Amitriptyline is a drug for depression and gabapentin is a drug for epilepsy.
 Each of these medicines can also be used to treat pain caused by nerve sensitivity or nerve damage, such as shingles, diabetes nerve pain and sciatica.
 You don’t have to have depression or epilepsy for these tablets to help your nerve pain.
 Amitriptyline and gabapentin both have to be prescribed by a GP.
 Side effects include drowsiness and dizziness.

 Morphine and morphine-like drugs (such as oxycodone, fentanyl and buprenorphine) are the strongest painkillers there are.
 Some come as a patch, but they all work in similar ways and should only be used for severe pain.
 They will only be prescribed after consultation with your GP or a pain specialist.
 The dose and your response will be closely monitored.
-These drugs should only be used as part of a long-term plan to manage your pain.
+Codeine should only be used as part of a long-term plan to manage your pain.
 You can learn more about painkillers here.

 It is a narcotic pain-reliever and cough suppressant similar to morphine and hydrocodone.
 Moreover, a small amount is converted to morphine in the body.
 The precise mechanism of action is not known; however, like morphine, it binds to receptors in the brain (opioid receptors) that are important for transmitting the sensation of pain throughout the body and brain.
 It increases tolerance to pain, decreasing discomfort, but it will still be apparent to the patient.
 In addition to reducing pain, it also causes sedation drowsiness and depresses breathing.
 It frequently is combined with acetaminophen (Tylenol) or aspirin for more effective relief.